-(c) Financial instruments
+(c) Financial Instruments Continued

-Financial liabilities
+Financial Liabilities

 Financial liabilities are classified as either financial liabilities 'at fair value through profit or loss' or other financial liabilities depending on the purpose for which the liability was acquired.
 Although the Company uses derivative financial instruments in economic hedges of currency and interest rate risk, it does not hedge account for these transactions.